 More and more, artists are interested in producing work that’s not only beautifully designed and produced, but also environmentally friendly and socially responsible.
 Sustainable Ceramics covers all the factors to consider when going ‘green’, from fuels and alternative firing technology to energy-saving methods, sustainable ways to collect and use clay itself, and ways to deal with waste materials and save water.
 Harrison suggests simple and achievable methods by which to reduce the carbon footprint of ceramic art, and offers examples throughout of potters and clay artists who reclaim, reuse and recycle in their work.
 Sustainable Ceramics is an essential resource for any ceramicist, studio or school wishing to reduce the impact of their practice on the environment.

 Many neighborhoods experience voltage drops during times of peak energy consumption, which will slow down your firings.
 Ask your utility about off-peak hours.
 Starting your kiln early to beat energy rush-hour can result in shorter firings and thus save energy.
 I start at 6am for best results.
 Weather is also important.
 Air conditioners, space heaters, and electric radiators are energy hogs.
 Plan ahead to avoid firing on especially hot or cold days.
 Take good notes and use the patterns in your kiln log for future planning.
-Your data set will save energy and yield consistent, predictable firings.
+Your data set will save energy while firing, and yield consistent, predictable firings.

 Water can be reused almost infinitely in the studio with some planning.
 As a side benefit, your sink won’t plug up with clay.
 Fill a bucket with clean water and throw pots.
 When you’re done, clean your tools in the bucket, and tip the sludgy water into a big tub to settle overnight.
 In the morning, siphon clear water from the top for throwing, wiping down shelves, cleaning tools, etc. Repeat!
 If you just need a little water, dip a sponge in the clear water at the top of the tub instead of siphoning.
 When the clay sludge in the tub begins to accumulate, recycle it into new clay.